muhammadzaeemaltaf/Python-Streamlit-Web-App/readme.md

 ```
 streamlit run main.py
 ```
-- Upload CSV or Excel files.
+- Upload your CSV, Excel, or JSON files.
-- Choose the cleaning, conversion, and visualization options.
+- Choose data cleaning, conversion, and visualization options.
-- Download the processed file.
+- Download the processed file in your desired format.